jxmot/node-dht-udp/README.md

 # Future Development

+## Databases

+In order to avoid the monetary costs of using Firebase alternative solutions are required.
+I'll need to see if any can fulfill these requriements -

+* Limiting the quantity of records automatically, Firebase accomplishes this with *Firebase Functions*.
+* Notifying the clients when a new record has been created (or updated?).
+On the *client* side this is easily done.

-## MySQL
+### MySQL

-I will be investigating the use of MySQL and *triggers* to accomplish things such as -
+I will be investigating the use of MySQL and *triggers* to accomplish what's been described above.

-* Limiting the quantity of records
-* *TBD*

 However the implementation may require the use of an `npm` package or two.
 At that point this application may no longer be suitable for *thin clients*.

+### MongoDB

+Not sure if what I need is possible here.
+Further investigation is necessary.